Welles Declaration: 19th and early 20th centuries

 From the late 18th into the early 20th century, the Russian Empire annexed the regions that are now the three Baltic states as well as Finland.
-Their national awareness movements began to gain strength, and they declared their independence in the wake of World War I. All of the states were recognized by the League of Nations during the early 1920s.
-The Estonian Age of Awakening, the Latvian National Awakening, and the Lithuanian National Revival expressed their wishes to create independent states.
-After the war, the three states declared their independence: Lithuania re-established its independence on February 16, 1918; Estonia on February 24, 1918; and Latvia on November 18, 1918.
+The 19th century Estonian Age of Awakening, the Latvian National Awakening, and the Lithuanian National Revival expressed their wishes to create independent states.
+Their national awareness movements began to gain strength, and the three countries declared their independence in the wake of World War I. Lithuania declared independence on 16 February 1918; Estonia on 24 February 1918; and Latvia on 18 November 1918.
+All three states were admitted into the League of Nations in 1921.

 Although Baltic states often were seen as a unified group, they have dissimilar languages and histories.
-Lithuania was recognized as a state in 1253, and Estonia and Latvia emerged from territories held by the Livonian Confederation (established 1243).
-All three states were admitted into the League of Nations in 1921.
+Lithuania was recognized as a state in 1253, and Estonia and Latvia emerged from territories held by the State of the Teutonic Order and other vassal states of the Holy Roman Empire (from early 1200s until 1562).

 The U.S. had granted full de jure recognition to all three Baltic states by July 1922.
 The recognitions were granted during the shift from the Democratic administration of Woodrow Wilson to the Republican administration of Warren Harding.
 The U.S. did not sponsor any meaningful political or economic initiatives in the region during the interwar period, and its administrations did not consider the states to be strategically important, but the country maintained normal diplomatic relations with all three.

 The U.S. had suffered over 100,000 deaths during the war and pursued a non-interventionist policy since it was determined to avoid involvement in any further European conflicts.
 In 1932, however, U.S. Secretary of State Henry L. Stimson formally criticized the 1931 Japanese invasion of Manchuria, and the resulting Stimson Doctrine would go on to serve as a basis for the Welles declaration.